eriktuck/my-website/content/blog/Time Tracker - part 2.md

 date: 2024-08-20T10:00:00-05:00
 draft: false
 summary: "Extend Google Sheets to create your own custom tools"
-tags: ["Google Apps Script", "Tutorial"]
+tags:
+  - Google Apps Script
+  - Tutorial
 image: https://storage.googleapis.com/ei-dev-assets/assets/0__lHyEfrVvZtSxMZR.webp
 image-credit: Screen capture by author
 featured: false
 ---
-In part 2 of the [Time Tracker](https://eriktuck.com/time-tracker) tutorial, we'll use Google Apps Script to automate the process of logging the data at the end of each week and clearing out the data entry form for the next week.
+In part 2 of the [Time Tracker](https://eriktuck.com/blog/time-tracker) tutorial, we'll use Google Apps Script to automate the process of logging the data at the end of each week and clearing out the data entry form for the next week.

 ![img](https://storage.googleapis.com/ei-dev-assets/assets/0__lHyEfrVvZtSxMZR.webp)

-If you haven't already, complete [Time Tracker - part 1](https://eriktuck.com/time-tracker---part-1) or jump in by copying the output of that tutorial [here](https://docs.google.com/spreadsheets/d/1tUwRvQpkjJOs3F4deWPFyR9uvGd2FyBagJQufUTf790/template/preview) (please click the **USE TEMPLATE** button to make a copy into your own Google Drive).
+If you haven't already, complete [Time Tracker - part 1](https://eriktuck.com/blog/time-tracker---part-1) or jump in by copying the output of that tutorial [here](https://docs.google.com/spreadsheets/d/1tUwRvQpkjJOs3F4deWPFyR9uvGd2FyBagJQufUTf790/template/preview) (please click the **USE TEMPLATE** button to make a copy into your own Google Drive).

 Apps Script is a flavor of JavaScript that provides access to the Google API (which allows you to interact with Google products like Google Sheets).
 If you're new to Apps Script or JavaScript, don't worry.
 This will be a gentle introduction.
 After this tutorial, you'll be able to create custom menus in Google Sheets, read data from a spreadsheet, and write it to another spreadsheet.
 ## step 1. open the Google Apps Script extension